Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 In the configs folder grab `diskcraft`

-Find `server_name` under both server for port 80 and 443 and change billing.temp to your subdomain
+Find `server_name` under both server for port 80 and 443 and change billing.yourdomain.com to your subdomain

-On the ssl_certificate lines change the billing.temp pem to your subdomain
+On the ssl_certificate lines change the billing.yourdomain.com pem to your subdomain

 Find `proxy_pass` and change the IP to your systems IP address (needs to have http)